shubhadapaithankar/CI-CD-Train-Sheduling-Application/README.md

 # cicd-pipeline-train-schedule-kubernetes

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.
+Structured Application delivery CI/CD pipeline in Jenkins for Automated Deployment using GIT .
+Performed orchestration of application with Kubernetes 3 nodes cluster setup and monitoring with Prometheus..

 ## Running the app